bebe5004/Eunbin-Yoo-s-Portfolio/README.md

 8. [Heart Disease Prediction](https://github.com/bebe5004/Eunbin-Yoo-s-Portfolio/tree/main/Heart%20Disease%20Prediction)

 * **Description**: The project aims to predict the probability of heart disease of a patient using a range of demographic, health, nutrition and biochemical variables.
-* **Technologies Used**: The notebooks showcases data visualizations using R libraries such as ggplot2, and uses Generalized Linear Model, Generalized Additive Model and model selection techniques such as AIC and BIC.
+* **Technologies Used**: The notebooks showcases data visualizations using R libraries such as ggplot2, and uses Logistic Regression Model and model selection techniques such as AIC and BIC.
-* **Results**: The Generalized Linear Model performs the best with 88% accuracy.
+* **Results**: The Generalized Linear Model performs the best with 82% accuracy.